Developer Tool

 How do I format minified JSON?

 Simply paste your minified JSON into the input area.
 With live mode enabled (the default), the output immediately shows your data formatted with proper indentation and line breaks.
-Choose between 2 spaces, 4 spaces, or tabs based on your preference.
+Choose 2, 4, or 8 spaces.

 Can this tool fix broken JSON?